dphfox/Fusion/docs/tutorials/further-basics/arrays-and-lists.md

 -----

 With that, you should now have a basic idea of how to work with table state in Fusion.
-When you get used to this workflow, you can express your code much more quickly and cleanly.
+When you get used to this workflow, you can express your logic cleanly, and get great caching and cleanup behaviour for free.